adncllng/vmock/src/pages/news/en/the-third-screen-in-world-forum-acoustic-ecology.md

 templateKey: news-post
 locale: en
 pageKey: page_newspost
-title: The Third Screen in World Forum Acoustic Ecology
+title: The Third Screen in Listening Pasts/Listening Futures
 date: 1600-03-13T14:09:32.000Z
 description: >-
-  The Third Screen is opening in the Atlantic Centre for the Arts as part of the WFAE in Florida on March 24, 2023.
-To support the dialogue-based approach evident at stake in my research, the WFAE has agreed to sponsor the attendance of Montreal youth, Bénéwendé Segueda.
-During the conference, the dialogic approach showcased in The Third Screen installation will be applied to the keynote presentation.
-Keynote Amanda Gutierrez will be in conversation with the young women on stage.
+  The Third Screen is opening in Atlantic Centre for the Arts as part of the World Forum for Acoustic Ecology on March 24, 2023 (Florida).
+To support the dialogue-based approach evident in my work, the Forum has agreed to sponsor Montreal youth (17 y-o), Bénéwendé Segueda's attendance to the conference.
+The dialogic approach showcased in The Third Screen video installation will be applied to the keynote speech in which Keynote Amanda Gutierrez will be in conversation with the Bénéwendé on stage.
 ---
 .